windforce7/math_references/prob & stat/distributions.md

 Each time a product is picked, the outcome whether it's defect is Bernoulli.
 If a product is returned when it's picked, the repeat experiment picking many times become Binomial.

-##  6.1 Difinition of hypergeometric R.V.
+##  6.1 Definition of hypergeometric R.V.
 Let $X$ denote the number of defect products when the sample size is $n$.

 ##  6.2 pmf of hypergeometric R.V.